Transaction management¶

 to create a

-transaction block.
-When the block is entered a transaction is started; when
+transaction context.
+When the context is entered, a transaction is started;

-leaving the block the transaction is committed, or it is rolled back if an
+when leaving the context the transaction is committed, or it is rolled back if

 with conn.transaction():